MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-08.md

 certain conditions only.
 One such case is the **Encoding** parameter of the `Set-Item` cmdlet.

 In the *statement-block*, use an if statement to specify the conditions under which the parameter is available in the function.
-Use the `New-Object` cmdlet ([§13.35][]) to create an object of an implementation-defined type to represent the parameter, and specify its name.
+Use the [New-Object](xref:Microsoft.PowerShell.Utility.New-Object) cmdlet to create an object of an implementation-defined type to represent the parameter, and specify its name.
 Also, use `New-Object` to create an object of a different implementation-defined type to represent the implementation-defined attributes of the parameter.

 The following example shows a function with standard parameters called Name and Path, and an optional dynamic parameter named **DP1**.
 The **DP1** parameter is in the PSet1 parameter set and